-- The quality of the candidate's vocal and physical technique and use of the performance space. - The ability to pace the performance and vary levels of emotional intensity. - The confidence and consistency of the performance. - The nature of the candidate's rapport with the audience.
+- ٠ The quality of the candidate's vocal and physical technique and use of the performance space. - The ability to pace the performance and vary levels of emotional intensity. • - The confidence and consistency of the performance. ٠ - The nature of the candidate's rapport with the audience.

-Band 5 17-20 Extremely clear vocal articulation and confident projection; powerful physicality; commanding use of the performance space.
+17-20 Extremely clear vocal articulation and confident projection; powerful physicality; commanding use of the performance space.
 Highly effective pacing; well-differentiated levels of emotional intensity.
 Performs with flair and sensitive stylistic understanding; the portrayal of the role is consistent throughout.
 Consistently engaging performance; excellent rapport with the audience.
-Band 4 13-16 Generally clear vocal articulation and good projection; strong physicality; assured use of the performance space.
+13-16 Generally clear vocal articulation and good projection; strong physicality; assured use of the performance space.
 Effective pacing; noticeable variation of emotional intensity.
 Performs confidently and fluently with sound stylistic understanding; the portrayal of the role is mostly consistent.
 An engaging performance; good rapport with the audience.
-Band 3 9-12 Competent levels of vocal articulation and projection; good physicality; use of the performance space mostly effective.
+9-12 Competent levels of vocal articulation and projection; good physicality; use of the performance space mostly effective.
 Reticent pacing; occasional variation of emotional intensity.
 Performs competently with stylistic understanding; the portrayal of the role has some variability.
 A fairly engaging performance; some rapport with the audience.
-Band 2 5-8 Variable levels of vocal articulation and projection; inconsistent physicality; restricted use of the performance space.
+5-8 Variable levels of vocal articulation and projection; inconsistent physicality; restricted use of the performance space.
 Undifferentiated pacing; limited portrayal of the character's emotional journey.
 Performs without hesitation or faltering; the portrayal of the role has some recognisable elements.
 A functional performance; little rapport with the audience.
-Band 1 1-4 Basic vocal skills; awkward physicality; use of the performance space impedes the performance.
+1-4 Basic vocal skills; awkward physicality; use of the performance space impedes the performance.
 A low level of energy; glimpses of the character's emotions.
 Delivers the lines with some fluency; the portrayal of the role is one-dimensional.
 A faltering performance; hardly any rapport with the audience.
-0 Work that does not meet the criteria for Band 1.
+13-16 9-12 5-8 www.papaCambridge.com Cambridge International Examinations has taken great care in the preparation of this syllabus and assessment materials to avoid bias of any kind.
+To comply with the UK Equality Act (2010), Cambridge has designed this qualification with the aim of avoiding direct and indirect discrimination.